the-mason-jar/www-the-mason-jar/README.md

 How to handle a tricky merge:

 1. The "out" folder will usually have conflicts you'll need to merge manually
-2. Take care of any conflicts in the "src" folder
+2. Take care of any conflicts in the /src folder
 3. Run `docpad build` or, if that doesn't work `docpad run`
 4. Add and commit the changes `git add` then `git commit -am`
 5. Should be good to go